 “With the awareness of so many who depend on our church ministries, we hope you will be mindful of the need to continue to support these ministries and those of your local church.
 Your prayers, presence (in spirit), gifts (including financial support), service, and witness are still important and needed to sustain and strengthen our ongoing mission.”

-Trinity church members are encouraged to consider sending in your tithes and offerings as you are able, by mail, dropping off during office hours, on online.
+Trinity church members are encouraged to consider sending in your tithes and offerings as you are able, by mail, dropping off during office hours, in person, or online.

 “Please take precautions to keep yourself, loved ones, congregations, and communities safe.”